Train Toronto - Montreal prices from $47.76

 Day Trips from Montreal:

-From Montreal, travelers can venture to nearby destinations that offer unique experiences—the Eastern Townships beckon with their scenic landscapes, vineyards, and charming villages.
+The Eastern Townships beckon with their scenic landscapes, vineyards, and charming villages.
 For a touch of nature, Mont-Tremblant National Park provides excellent hiking and skiing opportunities.
 The city of Quebec, with its fortified walls and European ambiance, is a must-visit.
 To taste Canada's French heritage, a trip to Trois-Rivières or Sherbrooke offers historical sites and cultural events.
 The Ottawa River region also promises outdoor adventures, from white-water rafting to fishing.

-Travel Tips for Montreal:
+Travel tips for Montreal

 If the idea of a train journey from Toronto to Montreal appeals to you, let Virail guide your travels.
 With a commitment to crafting personalized travel experiences, Virail ensures a seamless and memorable journey.

-Show full description Hide full description
+Show full descriptionHide full description

 Compare prices and tickets from Toronto to Montreal